TV complaint mandate

-Effective September 1, 2017, we can help consumers (but not small business TV customers) with a range of complaints about subscription TV services provided by cable, Internet Protocol television (IPTV) and national satellite direct-to-home (DTH) TV service providers.
+We can help consumers (but not small business TV customers) with a range of television complaints regarding subscription TV services provided by cable, Internet Protocol television (IPTV) and national satellite direct-to-home (DTH) TV service providers.

 We can accept TV complaints only when the facts leading up to the complaint occurred on or after September 1, 2017.

 The CRTC Television Service Provider Code (TVSP Code) is administered by the CCTS.
 Highlights include requirements for TV service providers to: